kcct-fujimotolab/minimum-DCGAN/README.md

 # DCGAN

 Implementation of basic and universal DCGAN model using Keras.

 ## Description

-These programs can load images from the specified directory, resize these images and train the model.
+These programs can load images from the specified directory, resize these images and train the Keras model.
-You can record images generated during training.
+Images generated during training can be recorded.
-Also you can load trained models and generate images.
+Also, trained models can be loaded and can be generated images.

 ## Requirements

-- Python 3.0 or more
+- Python 3.0 or newer
-- Keras 2.0 or more (Tensorflow backend)
+- Keras 2.0 or newer (Tensorflow backend)
 - Pillow
 - numpy
 - tqdm
 - h5py

-## Get started
+## Getting started

 1. Clone this repository:
 ```sh